ManishAdithya/Sample2/README.md

 **Fields**

-*Button f927b*: Button that the user clicks to trigger login.
+**Button f927b**: Button that the user clicks to trigger login.

-EditText f928c: EditText where the user inputs the username.
+**EditText f928c**: EditText where the user inputs the username.

-EditText d: EditText where the user inputs the password.
+**EditText d**: EditText where the user inputs the password.

-b e, g f: Objects from package c.b.a.b and c.b.a.g, possibly related to some logic (like message display).
+**b e, g f**: Objects from package c.b.a.b and c.b.a.g, possibly related to some logic (like message display).

 **Login Logic (onClick())**